The Headline Number: A 10%–15% Service Fee

 Here's the fee structure most new creators don't fully factor in before they sign up.

-1. Mandatory Seller Subscription
+1. Mandatory Seller Platform Fee

 This is the fee almost everyone forgets to include when they do their mental math.
 It's a fixed cost, which means you pay it whether you're selling a lot or selling nothing.

-2. 20% Platform Commission on Sales
+2. 10%–15% Service Fee on Sales

 3. Payout Thresholds & Transfer Friction